mevdschee/php-crud-api/README.md

 ## Features

-These features match features in v1:
+These features match features in v1 (see branch "v1"):

   - [x] Single PHP file, easy to deploy.
   - [x] Very little code, easy to adapt and maintain